mkirsh123/library-database-management/README.md

 ## Queries
 ### The queries.sql file includes various queries to:
-  -Show all tables
+    Show all tables
-  -Retrieve data from each table
+    Retrieve data from each table
-  -Retrieve books and publisher information
+    Retrieve books and publisher information
-  -Retrieve books by a specific publisher
+    Retrieve books by a specific publisher
-  -Count books taken by each person
+    Count books taken by each person
-  -Count people in fee impose list by branch
+    Count people in fee impose list by branch
-  -Update the number of copies remaining
+    Update the number of copies remaining

 ## Team Members: